 Produced in partnership with Blank Media Collective.

 The performance A Dream Came Through questions the politics of exploitative labour, by paying half-naked men to fan themselves for minimum wage.
-If you wish to take part in the performance please email: email@example.com
+An advert appeared online and through several news outlets asking people to become part of the project.
+The images below are part of the performance that took place in Manchester.

 Wanted: male participants for performance